marcusoftnet/marcusoftnet.github.io/_posts/2020-02-14-listing-and-cloning-private-github-repos---some-fun-with-bash-and-curl.md

 * Creating a variable in bash is `var=value` and my array will be called `repos`
 * But putting the result of the `curl | jq` was tricker but after a while I found that `($( command))` would do the trick
 * We can now loop over these `repos`.
 Yes - there's probably a regex way of doing this in another one-liner but now I was running out of time.
 I whipped out the trusty old `for`-loop.
-A weapon for a more civlized age.
+A weapon for a more civilized age.
   * `for repo in ${repos[*]}` will iterate over the array of repos and creating a variable called `repo` that is the current item
   * In the `do ... done` block we can now operate on that variable
   * In my case this is pretty simple - I just clone the repository to my current directory `git clone repo`